I hope you enjoy this blog post.

 4. Nafea Faa Ipoipo | Paul Gauguin | (1892) | sold for $210m (€178.3m)

-Rumours of the sale price for this artwork fluctuate, with some estimates stretching to $300 million.
+Rumors of the sale price for this artwork fluctuate, with some estimates stretching to $300 million which makes this piece the most expensive art piece sold that year, and certainly one of the most expensive pieces of art as of 2021 – 2022.
 The buyer is suspected to be Qatar Museums, who would have purchased it off Rudolf Staechelin, a retired Sotheby’s executive.

 • Date of sale: Around September 2014